Solving Helmholtz problems with finite elements on a quantum annealer

 \section{Conclusion}

-A one-dimensional Helmhotlz problem with Dirichlet and Neumann boundary conditions have been solved with adaptive quantum annealing eigensolver (AQAE) and adaptive classical annealing eigensolver (ACAE) algorithm.
+A one-dimensional Helmholtz problem with Dirichlet and Neumann boundary conditions has been solved with adaptive quantum annealing eigensolver (AQAE) and adaptive classical annealing eigensolver (ACAE) algorithm.
 The homogeneous problem has been solved at first to find the eigenmodes of a vacuum-Si$\mathrm{O}_2$ medium.
 A source term has been added to compute the response for various wavenumbers.
 Results obtained using a classical annealer have been considered as a ground truth and have highlighted that large condition numbers lead to non-convergence of the algorithms.
 To address this, the density of discretization (dictated by the parameter $D$, i.e., the number of binary variables used to approximate continuous variables) must be refined accordingly.
-This result concerns all box-algorithm-based methods.
+This result is valid for all box-algorithm-based methods.
 The AQAE results, obtained using D-Wave's quantum annealer, have highlighted the current limitations of quantum annealing hardware in terms of integrated control errors (ICE).
 The results have also shown that the robustness of the AQAE algorithm with respect to ICE is problem-dependent.
 We also discussed, based on gap scaling analyses, the possibility of the algorithm to lead to a quantum advantage and concluded that it depends on both the frequency regime and the dimension of the problem, if discontinuous quantum phase transitions are avoided.
 The potential impact of the driving Hamiltonian has also be highlighted, giving insights into the possibility to engineer driving Hamiltonians to obtain favorable gap closings.
-As a perspective, non hermitian systems (e.g., Helmholtz problems with loss) could be considered, and a more detailed finite-size scaling of the performance of the algorithm with respect to different noise sources could be realized, in order to determine e.g., which noise source is the most detrimental.
+As a perspective, non-hermitian systems (e.g., Helmholtz problems with loss) could be considered, and a more detailed finite-size scaling of the performance of the algorithm with respect to different noise sources could be realized, in order to determine e.g., which noise source is the most detrimental.
 QA could also be combined with classical Helmholtz preconditioning techniques, with the potential to further improve overall computational complexity.